Bachelor's in Nutrition

 • Many undergraduate courses have a community engagement component that affords students the opportunity to gain valuable experience.

-• Successful completion of the bachelor’s degree in Human Nutrition and Dietetics at UNCG qualifies you to apply for our M.S./DI or other supervised practice program.
+• Successful completion of the bachelor’s degree in Human Nutrition and Dietetics at UNCG qualifies you to apply for early decision into our M.S./DI.
 Following completion of supervised practice and a Master’s degree, students will take a national registration exam to earn the registered dietitian nutritionist (RDN) credential.

 • Women, Infants, and Children Supplemental Nutrition Program (WIC)